asyncoro: Asynchronous, Concurrent, Distributed Programming with Python¶

 - Monitoring and restarting of (local or remote) coroutines, for fault detection and fault-tolerance,

-- Distributing computation components (code and data) for execution of Distributed Communicating Processes (discoro), for wide range of use cases, covering SIMD, MISD, MIMD system architectures at the process level, and web interface to monitor cluster, nodes, servers and coroutines; in-memory processing and data streaming are supported as well,
+- Distributing computation components (code and data) to execute Distributed Communicating Processes (discoro), for wide range of use cases, covering SIMD, MISD, MIMD system architectures at the process level, and web interface to monitor cluster/application status/performance; in-memory processing, data streaming, real-time (live) analytics and Cloud Computing are supported as well,

 - Hot-swapping of coroutine functions, for dynamic system reconfiguration,